 Here are answers to commonly asked questions about the updates.

-Why is the indexing tool being retired?
+Why is the indexing tool changing?

 Has indexing changed before?